You are here

 How can I view a list of materials I have on reserve for my courses?

-Faculty and instructors can view reserve lists for their courses by logging in to the Course Reserves website.
+Faculty and instructors can view reserve lists for their courses via the Library Course Page link on your course's Canvas site.

 Where can students check out reserve materials?